Transform Your Career with a Bachelor's in IT!

-• Bachelor’s in Applied Computer Science (online)
+- Bachelor’s in Computer Science

-• Bachelor’s in Cyber Security (in person or online)
+- Bachelor’s in Cyber Security

-• Bachelor’s in Geographic Information Sciences (in person or online)
+- Bachelor’s in Geographic Information Sciences

-• Bachelor’s in Resource and Technology Management (in person and online)
+- Bachelor’s in Resource and Technology Management

-Discover Our Information Technology Programs
+Discover Our Information Technology Programs:

-• B.S. in Computer Science
+B.S. in Computer Science.

 Our computer science bachelor’s program prepares you for success in the rapidly evolving technology sector.
 You’ll learn theory and have the opportunity to build your skills with hands-on learning, providing you with a well-rounded and diverse learning experience in fields including artificial intelligence, game design, mobile apps, web applications and more.

-• B.S. in Geographic Information Science
+B.S. in Geographic Information Science.

 Through our geographic information sciences (GIS) program, you’ll learn how to use geospatial technologies to collect and conduct data analysis.
-You’ll learn to map and chart data to help address pressing issues such as environmental concerns, urban projects and epidemics.
+You’ll learn to map and chart data to help address pressing issues, such as environmental concerns, urban projects and epidemics.

-Frequently Asked Questions
+Frequently Asked Questions:

-• Do I need programming experience to apply to the computer science or applied computer science program?
+Do I need programming experience to apply to the computer science or applied computer science program?

 No, while some programming experience is helpful, the curriculum for both programs includes introductory programming courses to help you build a strong foundation in coding.

-• Can I complete my degree online?
+Can I complete my degree online?

 Yes, to add extra flexibility to your schedule, we offer our computer science, applied computer science and geographic information sciences (GIS) programs online.
 If you'd like to join us on campus, our computer science and GIS programs also have in-person offerings.

-• What is GIS and what can I do with my degree?
+What is GIS, and what can I do with my degree?

 Geographic information systems are powerful tools that help us process, research and analyze geographic data.
 Learn using the latest technology and prepare for a role as a GIS technologist, geographer, cartographer and more.

-• Is GIS a good career?
+Is GIS a good career?

 GIS is a growing field, and whether you're interested in a career in government, technology, construction, forestry, health or another industry, the demand for geoscientists is expected to grow 5% from 2023 to 2033, providing new job opportunities each year with an average salary of $99,240 (U.S. Bureau of Labor Statistics).